 When you notice the brown mold spots anywhere inside the house, you should do the cleaning immediately before it spreads to other places.
 There are some removal strategies you can apply for effective cleaning:

-- Make the cleaning mixture by combing warm water, 1 tbsp of bleach and detergent.
-Mix them sell and transfer into a spray bottle.
+- Make the cleaning mixture by combing warm water, 1 tbsp of bleach, and detergent.
+Mix them sell and transfer them into a spray bottle.
 Instead of detergent, you can also use hydrogen peroxide or vinegar.

 - Before the removal starts, make sure to remove any materials and interiors that can absorb water like upholstery and carpet.
 Protect those well using plastic bags.

 - Repeat the cleaning procedure in case the mold isn’t removed completely.
 But repeat it after a few days.

 - In case you notice large-scale mold infestation, it is a better decision to call a professional mold remediation service.

 Common Places of Brown Mold Occurrence

 Inside the house, there are some typical places of where the brown mold mostly occurs.
 Bathroom and shower are among the common locations.
 Usually, the plywood surface inside the bathroom is the surface that this mold loves the most.
 As always, the cause is similar including leakage and moisture problems.

 Underneath wood floor, this mold is also common to find.

 Meanwhile, walls are other common locations especially in a dark or damp room with plumbing problem.
 Usually, this mold appears as dark spots or fuzzy layer on the wall.
 But the severe infestation of brown mold may cause mushrooms growing.